rbrahier17/react-data-tables-plugin/README.md

     firstName: "John",
     lastName: "Doe",
     age: "30",
+    id: "id-1",
   },
   {
     firstName: "Jane",
     lastName: "Smith",
     age: "25",
+    id: "id-2",
   },
 ];

+/**
+ * Note:  Ensure that each data object has a unique 'id' property, serving as a * string identifier.
+Refer to the "Performance" section for more details.
+ */

 function App() {
   return (